 It’s easy for someone reading this story to get carried away by the simplicity of the story and undermine how difficult it can get to crack the code.
 However, while formulating your admissions strategy, keep in mind that the acceptance rates at Harvard (hovering around 12-13%) and Stanford MBA (under 7% selectivity) are the toughest in the world.

-If you are planning to apply to these (& other) top MBA programs and need some high level guidance, post your queries in the comments below.
-If you are really serious and looking for MBA application guidance from Ankur, drop us an email with your profile details on: info [at] mbacrystalball [dot] com.
+If you are really serious about getting into any of the elite MBA programs and looking for MBA application guidance from Ankur, drop us an email with your profile details on: info [at] mbacrystalball [dot] com.

 Read these related posts: